eglassman/cool-papers/defs.md

 Context-free grammars "require no looking back or ahead, or backtracking, which allows a simple, clean, and efficient implementation."
 [4]

+From [31]:
+A context-free grammar (CFG) is a 4-tuple G = (N, Σ, R, S) where:

+• N is a finite set of non-terminal symbols.
+	- In English, N specifies basic syntactic categories: for example NP for “noun phrase”, VP for “verb phrase”, and includes the start symbol S which stands for “sentence”
+• Σ is a finite set of terminal symbols.
+	- The set Σ contains the set of words in the vocabulary.
+• R is a finite set of rules of the form X → Y1Y2 . . .
+Yn, where X ∈ N, n ≥ 0,
+and Yi ∈ (N ∪ Σ) for i = 1 . . . n.
+	- In English, these might be
+		- S → NP VP
+		- NN → man
+	- There are unary rules
+		- NN → man
+		- S → VP
+	- There are rules with mixtures of terminals and non-terminals:
+		- VP → John Vt Mary
+		- NP → the NN
+	- Rules that end in terminals, like the empty string
+		- VP → e
+• S ∈ N is a distinguished start symbol.
+	- In English, this would be a sentence.
+Every parse tree has S as its root.

 #### Lexical grammars [4]
 Lexers (also called tokenizers) use lexical grammars to convert a sequence of characters into a sequence of tokens with identified meanings.

 Relationship with parsers: "A lexer is generally combined with a parser, which together analyze the syntax of programming languages, web pages, and so forth."

 Most rules of lexical grammars are context-free, with a few exceptions, e.g., "concatenation of consecutive string literals in Python, which requires holding one token in a buffer before emitting it (to see if the next token is another string literal)."

+#### Probabilistic

 ### Grammar induction